helidon-io/helidon/DEV-GUIDELINES.md

 <a id="getters-and-setters"></a>
 <a id="chapter-6"></a>
 ## 6. Getters and setters

+Test and example fixtures may use JavaBean accessors.

 <a id="rule-6-1"></a>**Rule 6.1 — Omit accessor verbs.** Property accessors do not use a verb.
 For a `port` property,
 use `port(int newPort)` and `int port()`.